francesjgonzales/final-proj4/README.md

 ### Features Left to Implement
-- Order Tracker - I'm planning to add an order tracker which will asks for the buyer's order number and email address.
+- **Order Tracker** - I'm planning to add an order tracker which will asks for the buyer's order number and email address.
-- Newsletter signup - To extend website visitors reach, I want to add this option to
+- **Newsletter signup** - To extend website visitors reach, I want to add this option to
-- SEO - optimise the web content to reach top rank in search engine.
+- **SEO** - optimise the web content to reach top rank in search engine.
 Focus on writing meaningful image alt text and meta tags.
+- **Chatbot** - To respond to order update enquiries.

+## Database Design

+**ER** diagram of this project's data base can be access [here]((static/shoe-diagram.pdf))

 ## Technologies Used